codegangsta/bwag/controllers/README.md

 var Render = render.New(render.Options{})
 ```

-If we want our `http.Handler`s to be able access our `render.Render` instance,
+If we want our `http.Handler`s to be able to access the `render.Render`
-we have a couple options.
+instance, we have a couple options.

 **1. Use a global variable:** This isn't too bad for small programs, but when
 the program gets larger it quickly becomes a maintenance nightmare.